 How do fraternal/dizygotic multiples occur?

 The most common type of multiples is fraternal/dizygotic multiples.
 Dizygotic multiples occur commonly with infertility treatments.
 The increase of fraternal multiples is also due to the fact that older women are more likely to have multiples, and many women today are conceiving at a later age.

 Other women who have an increased chance of fraternal multiples include those who have a higher body mass index (BMI), have recently discontinued hormonal birth control, and those who have had more babies.

-Which category does higher order multiples (triplets, quadruplets, etc.) fall into?
+Which category do higher-order multiples (triplets, quadruplets, etc.) fall into?

-Higher order multiples (triplets, quadruplets, etc.) are all a variation of identical or fraternal multiples.
-For example, triplets can be result from one zygote (an egg fertilized by one sperm) dividing into three.
+Higher-order multiples (triplets, quadruplets, etc.) are all a variation of identical or fraternal multiples.
+For example, triplets can result from one zygote (an egg fertilized by one sperm) dividing into three.
 This means that the triplets would be genetically identical.

 Triplets could also occur if one of two zygotes divide in half.
 This would mean that two of the triplets would be genetically identical while the third child is considered a fraternal multiple.
 Similar scenarios occur in quadruplets and other forms of multiples.

 More Helpful Articles: